spineo/quotations/index.md

 As I was loading the _myquotes_authors_ table, a few of the instance date fields (i.e., _birth_date_ and _death_date_) got loaded with bogus values.
 This came to light as I was trying to create a view to display the author attributes but kept on getting validation errors.
 The bogus value in most cases was a year without an associated month and day which produced a validation error at the level of the Object Relational Mapper (ORM) _models_  used by the view.
 The most accurate solution to this problem was first to add the associated integer attributes birth and death year/day to capture the years and days and, like I also did with the _Event_, use the mapping function to generate the month display names for the month fields (thus a _birth_date_ and/or _death_date_ missing the required year, month, and/or day would be set to null)

-While I was at it, I also decided to cleanup the _models.py_ by adding a _Date_ class to handle all these functions now used more than once and make it easy to set/modify some associated global variables (in essence following the codes axiom _DRY_ or _Do Not Repeat Yourself!_)
+While I was at it, I also decided to cleanup the _models.py_ by adding a _Date_ class to handle all these functions now used more than once and make it easy to set/modify some associated global variables (in essence following the coders axiom _DRY_ or _Do Not Repeat Yourself!_)

 The new changes are shown below:
 ```